 - We respond to media requests and put journalists in touch with women who have experienced PP via our media panel

-We would also like to thank: The Birmingham and Solihull Mental Health Trust, the Women’s Mental Health Trust, The Welcome Trust Arts Awards, All Saints Church in Fulham, Alex Heron, Clare Dolman, Andrea Lambert, Anna Jones, Mrs Mary Heron, Chapman’s Nursery, and MothersVoice for their support.
+We would also like to thank: The Birmingham and Solihull Mental Health Trust, the Women’s Mental Health Trust, The Welcome Trust Arts Awards, All Saints Church in Fulham, Alex Heron, Clare Dolman, Andrea Lambert, Anna Jones, Mrs Mary Heron, Chapman’s Nursery, MothersVoice and NextOnline for their support.

 The “Action on Puerperal Psychosis Corresponding Panel” (as APP was originally known) was set up in 1996 by Professor Ian Brockington, a world leading expert in PP, and Mrs Jackie Benjamin, a lawyer who had experienced PP after the birth of both of her sons.
 The panel helped facilitate research into PP and established a network of people who had experienced PP.